TogetherForABetterAI/data-dispatcher-service/README.md

     This script will:
     - Delete the old generated files in `src/pb/`
     - Create a fresh `src/pb/` directory
     - Run the proto-gen container to regenerate the code

+    This script:
+    - Should be run again if the .proto file is changed or modified.
+Otherwise, running it once is enough.

 2. **Build and start the server:**
    ```bash